eCook Meal

 BASMATI RICE SALAD

-When the rice is cooked, place in a salad bowl with the Edamame Beans and three-quarters of the chopped coriander.
+When the rice is cooked, place in a salad bowl with the edamame beans and three-quarters of the chopped coriander.
 Toss together with some Lime zest to taste and the juice of 2 lime wedges.
 Add some seasoning and the remaining sweet & sour dressing to taste, and toss until coated.

 TIME TO DEVOUR

 Dish up a generous mound of rice salad and cover with the charred pineapple and sliced Radish.
-Top with the crispy squid and garnish with the remaining coriander and chilli to taste.
-Serve with a Lime wedge on the side.
+Top with the crispy squid and garnish with the remaining coriander and Chilli to taste.
+Serve with a lime wedge on the side.
 Wow, Chef!

 MARINATE THE SQUID

 Rinse the squid to remove any residue from the packet and pat dry with paper towel.
-Place in a bowl with the grated Ginger, Lime zest, and sliced chilli (all to taste).
+Place in a bowl with the grated Ginger, lime zest, and sliced Chilli (all to taste).
 Add 2 tsp of the sweet & sour dressing, a drizzle of olive oil, and some seasoning.
 Toss to coat and set aside to marinate for at least 10 minutes before frying.

 NUTTY RICE